 The tomb was recorded by Elizabeth Thomas (1959-60) as the "first of the large shafts and large rooms".
 She mentions that QV 11 is quite rough and that if there was an original connection between QV 11 and QV 12, the doorway would have been "enlarged from natural causes."
 Thomas also mentions an "excavation" in the rear of QV 11, but it is unclear if this refers to one of the two pits in the tomb later explored by the Franco-Egyptian Mission in 1985-6.
 The material recovered from the tomb indicates that it was reused extensively in the Third Intermediate, Late, and Roman Periods.
-Beautifully decorated Third Intermediate Period sarcophagi were recovered from chamber B, and burial equipment attributed to a 25th Dynasty individual named Pariyah were discovered in chamber C. Over 150 mummies from the Roman Period indicate that QV 11 was used for mass burial.
+Beautifully decorated Third Intermediate Period sarcophagi and burial equipment attributed to a 25th Dynasty individual named Pariyah were discovered in Burial Chamber B. Over 150 mummies from the Roman Period indicate that QV 11 was also used for mass burial.

 The tomb was constructed in the 18th Dynasty.
 It was reused extensively in the Third Intermediate, Late, and Romans Periods.

 This site was used during the following period(s):